DV

 Strategy & risk

-SCHB tracks Dow Jones U.S. Broad Stock Market Index with an index approach, while VOO tracks S&P 500 Index using a large cap strategy.
+SCHB tracks Dow Jones U.S. Broad Stock Market Index with an index approach, while VOO tracks S&P 500 Index with a large cap approach.
 Beta is 1.04 for SCHB and 1.0 for VOO, indicating VOO is less volatile relative to the market.

 SCHB beta1.04